unit8co/darts/docs/userguide/gpu_and_tpu_usage.md

 Now the model is ready to start predicting, which won't be shown here since it's included in the example linked in the start of this guide.

 ## Use a GPU
 GPUs can dramatically improve the performance of your model in terms of processing time.
-We only need to instruct our model to use our machine's GPU through PyTorch Lighnting Trainer parameters, which are expressed as the `pl_trainer_kwargs` dictionary, like this:
+By using an Accelarator in the [Pytorch Lightning Trainer](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#accelerator), we can enjoy the benefits of a GPU.
+We only need to instruct our model to use our machine's GPU through PyTorch Lightning Trainer parameters, which are expressed as the `pl_trainer_kwargs` dictionary, like this:
 ```
 my_model = RNNModel(
     model="RNN",